+Clinic Patient Care volunteers act as an extra set of eyes and hands for the clinic staff and patients.
+In the morning and early afternoon on the weekends you can help make the animal's environment clean and comfortable by assisting vet techs in their routine care.
 One of the most practical ways in which a volunteer can assist staff is by helping to spot-clean or refresh kennels.
 Below are the basic guidelines for how to correctly clean in the clinic.
-Wear gloves and be sure to change gloves between each cage.
-Wash your skin well afterwards.
+Wear gloves and be sure to change gloves between each cage and wash exposed skin.
 When spot-cleaning it is important to minimize handling and keep animals in their cages to reduce stress.